m12t/go-notes/go_notes.md

 - In most cases, a panic should cause the program to crash and execution to stop.
 However, there are times where this is undesirable. `recover()` allows normal execution to resume after a `panic` and captures the value returned by panic.
 - The function that panicked does not resume execution, rather, it returns normally and execution resumes with the calling function.
 - For many reasons, `recover()` should be used sparingly.
 Especially if the cause of the panic is a package or code you don't maintain.

+### Structs
+- Structs can be "embedded" into other structs (4.4.3), giving access to the embedded struct's fields
+-